DE-romane/Data-Modeling-with-Postgres/README.md

 # Sparkify ETL with Postgres and Python

-In this project, we'll learned on data modeling with Postgres and build an ETL pipeline using Python.
+data modeling with Postgres and build an ETL pipeline using Python.

 We will follow the following steps:
 - Data modeling with Postgres